-Surgery and medical help in Africa
+Surgery and medical programs in Africa

-Our expertise: surgery in Africa
+Our expertise: surgery in West Africa

 Low density of hospitals, insufficient equipment, lack of specialists and high costs: for many people in sub-Saharan Africa, it is almost impossible to benefit from surgical treatment.
 Yet, without treatment, surgical disease, injury, or deformity can lead to premature death or lifelong disabilities.
 It is estimated that 18 million people die each year from conditions that could have been treated with surgery.
 The lack of surgical care thus claims more victims than tuberculosis, malaria and HIV/AIDS combined.
-Since 1990, Mercy Ships has focused most of its humanitarian aid on the African continent.
-By deploying the largest civilian hospital ships in the world, the Africa Mercy and the Global Mercy, Mercy Ships works with host countries to help them improve their health systems.

 ms-icon_med_Dental